-WHAT IS DRIVER INC ?
+WHAT IS DRIVER INC. ?

 All compagnies that are breaking the rules are driving down salaries for all truck drivers.
 If you know of one, report it.

-Tell the Union
+Tell the Government Now

 You can file a report to a government labour department anonymously or with your name.
 Include all the proof you can find (advertisements, pay stubs company name and address):